Java Integrated Industrial and Port Estate

-Java Integrated Industrial and Ports Estate or JIIPE is an industrial area, integrated with deep sea port, residential estate and industrial area at Gresik, East Java, Indonesia.
+Java Integrated Industrial and Ports Estate (JIIPE) is an industrial area, integrated with deep sea port, residential estate and industrial area at Gresik, East Java, Indonesia.
 The project is located 24 km from Surabaya.
 It is a Public Private Partnership development, which is jointly developed by PT Usaha Era Pratama Nusantara, a subsidiary of PT AKR Corporindo Tbk, and PT Berlian Jasa Terminal Indonesia, a subsidiary of state owned company Pelindo III.

 JIIPE is located strategically in the mouth of Madura Strait, the first integrated industrial city and port development project in Indonesia.
 President Joko Widodo laid the first stone for the industrial estate construction project in 2015 and officially inaugurated JIIPE in 2018.

 Facilities

 JIIPE has total area of 2,933 hectares, of which 1,761 hectares industrial park, 400 hectares seaport and an 800 hectares residential estate, named as Grand Estate Marina (GEM) city.
 It is divided into areas of Port Estate, Heavy Industry, Medium Industry, Light Industry, Commercial, Ports and Residential Areas, which can accommodate about 183 industries.